 Is it even possible in 2021 to make predictions about what the future holds?
 Probably not.
 But when it comes to what Montreal’s eventual return to indoor dining will look like, the way things are being handled elsewhere in Quebec, where regions last week transitioned from red to orange on the province’s coronavirus alert ranking, could provide some clues.

-On March 8, the provincial government allowed restaurants across most of Quebec (geographically speaking) to reopen given that they abide by a series of government-stipulated rules, including mandatory reservations, the collection of patrons’ contact information, checking proof of residence to ensure diners aren’t traveling from riskier red zones, and limiting tables to household bubbles.
+On March 8, the provincial government allowed restaurants across most of Quebec (geographically speaking) to reopen, given that they abide by a series of government-stipulated rules, including mandatory reservations, the collection of patrons’ contact information, checking proof of residence to ensure diners aren’t travelling from riskier red zones, and limiting tables to household bubbles.
 Curfew in orange zones was also pushed back to 9:30 p.m.

 From labour shortages causing opening delays to amended indoor dining regulations, see below for how Quebec’s restaurant reset has gone so far.

 Demand among diners appears strong

 Multiple reports document long queues forming outside of breakfast eateries in the capital and elsewhere in Quebec on the morning of March 8, when many regions jumped from red to orange on the province’s coronavirus alert system.
 While François Meunier, vice-president of the Association Restauration Quebec, told the Journal de Montréal that the reopening of dining rooms has made most people “very, very, very happy,” he warned that with reduced capacity and the absence of tourism, profitability is still a ways away.